adobe/aio-theme/README.md

 2. Click on the "Deploy" workflow
 3. Press **Run workflow**.
 You can choose which branch the workflow is run on and specify the deployment type (`dev` for development or/and `prod` for production).

+Using the `Clean cache`: typically you won't have to set this to `yes`.
+The most common scenario of when to use is when you do a deploy and a particular resource isn't updating to the most recent change. eg, a static image is still on the old version.
+Try setting this to `yes` and redeploy the site.

+Using the `Exclude a subfolder from deletion`: folders listed here separated out by commas will exclude them from being overwritten when doing a deploy.
+This is useful if you have multiple sites deploying to the same path. eg, one repo deploys to `/photoshop/` and another repo deploys to `/photoshop/docs/`.
+You can set the the repo that deploys to `/photoshop/` option as `Exclude a subfolder from deletion`: `'docs`.
+Then whenever that `/photoshop/` repo deploys, the subfolder `docs` will not get deleted.
+You can also list out multiple subfolders separated by commas like so: `api, photoshop-api-docs, uxp, another-path` etc.

 **Pre-requisites:**

 1. Setting your `PATH_PREFIX` as explained [here](#adding-a-path-prefix).
 This is the sub-folder to deploy this micro-site to.